JoshuaW03628/Repository-1/_posts/2022-09-08-markdownbrainstorm.md

 - I added a few extra things in to make sure that I was adept with this process and completed any finishing touches.
 - Overall this project was fun and I learned some stuff about javascript.
 - Link: https://studio.code.org/projects/applab/x90pxE2I0fhd06BccaDa71bTxjLLGqgn_hDI-PEkpvI/edit

+# Design, Successes, and Difficulties

+## Design
+- My Design will be pretty unplanned because I don't know how to code especially in JavaScript so I will work with well, whatever works

+## Success
+- I Was very successful at the design elements labeling, switching screens, images, etc.

+## Difficulties
+- I had Difficulties With the Results Page but got information from my table allowing me to create it